dnguyen800/spotify-playlist-sensor/README.md

 ## FAQ
+- I previously used this sensor and I don't see my curated playlists (e.g. Discovery Weekly, Release Radar) created by others.
+Is this fixed?

+The scope used to communicate with Spotify API was updated with release v0.1.1.
+Delete the `.spotifyplaylist-token-cache` and re-authenticate again to get a proper token.
+Thanks to user @bretteldridge for pointing this out.

 - How often does the sensor refresh?

 I set it to two minutes.
 You can change the SCAN_INTERVAL in the ``sensor.py`` file to whatever you like.